splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/60-log-observer-connect.md

 kubectl describe pods api-gateway |grep Image:
 ```

-The resulting output should say `localhost:9999` :
+The resulting output should say `localhost:9999`:

 ```text
   Image:         localhost:9999/spring-petclinic-api-gateway:local
 ```

-However,  as we only patched the deployment before, the new deployment does not have the right annotations  for zero config auto-instrumentation, so lets fix that now by running the patch command again:
+However, as we only patched the deployment before, the new deployment does not have the right annotations for zero config auto-instrumentation, so let's fix that now by running the patch command again:

-Note, there will be no change for the *config-server & discovery-server* as they do hav e  the annotation included in the deployment.
+Note, that there will be no change for the *config-server & discovery-server* as they do have the annotation included in the deployment.

 {{< tabs >}}
 {{% tab title="Patch all Petclinic services" %}}